How to make Word documents accessible

 Screenshot of Title field in Properties under the Info tab in Word.

-We recommend you also add an author, though this is not required.
+We also recommend adding an author, though this is not required.
 This does not have to be a person's name.
-For example, you can use 'Nottinghamshire County Council - www.nottinghamshire.gov.uk' as your author name.
+For example, you can use the organisation's name, like 'Nottinghamshire County Council - www.nottinghamshire.gov.uk'.

 Before your document is published: